xieweiAlex/English_Learning/words/2023/words-August.md

 Many different investigations that were either not quite answering the question I was asking or too **shoddy** (or murky) to be trusted.
 Instead, focus on consuming soft foods that won't put **undue stress** on the filling site and maintaining good oral hygiene. -

 Rather than try to threaten or **cajole** their way to the productivity-boosting benefits of in-person work, they can bring their workers together by giving them space to keep apart.
 Some of them visibly annoyed that your chitchat is **derailing** their **train of thought**.
 Tightly spaced desks in open offices also often feel cramped; everyone has just enough room to type without **jostling** elbows.

+It is difficult to **cajole** him into consent.
+**cajole** (sth.) out of [from] sb.
+He hoped to **cajole** her into selling him her house.

 **Arbitration** court / proceedings.
 **Ballsy**.
 **goon**
 **goop**
-She gave him the bad news **without preamble**.
+She gave him the bad news **without preamble**. -

 Monkeys were **screeching** in the trees.
 **screeching** halt.

 Meanwhile, crackdowns in recent years have left the private sector **reeling**. -
-Deflation could **beget** deflation expectations, which may see demand suffer as consumers hold off on more purchases.
+Deflation could **beget** deflation expectations, which may see demand suffer as consumers hold off on more purchases. -
 **sawmill**

-**Forego** exercise within three hours of bedtime.
+**Forego** exercise within three hours of bedtime. -
 I thought it was a **foregoing conclusion** that we would have peace.

 You **fixed me up** with a bald woman.

 **oblivion**, **oblivious**
 **flatline**
 Let's take a look at this **clip**.

 **noodle over something**.